eloquently/eloquently.github.io/_posts/2016-05-20-react-blackjack-part-3.md

 });
 ```

-To pass the test, we will have to convert kings to 12, queens to 11, and jacks to 10.
+To pass the test, we will have to tell our program to count kings, queens, and jacks as 10 points.
 We'll write a helper method called `rankAsNum` to do that for us.

 <div class="fp">app/lib/cards.js</div>
 ```js